 The IRS mileage rate is a tax tool that typically only changes at the beginning of each calendar year, though there have been years (2008 and 2010) in which the rate was adjusted mid-year.

 It remains up to your mobile employees to track, log, and report business miles.
 The mileage data is sent to either a person or system to be reviewed and approved each month.
 The data is then entered into a system and the employer reimburses employees using the current IRS mileage rate multiplied times the miles reported.
 The objective of this type of program is simplicity—one rate fits all.

-The Fixed and Variable Reimbursement rate is an IRS procedure that considers all reimbursements as non-taxable expense offsets as long as guidelines are followed.
+The fixed and variable rate allowance is an IRS procedure that considers all reimbursements as non-taxable expense offsets as long as guidelines are followed.
 This means your car allowance is not taxed as compensation.
-This reimbursement type was designed for as a corporate or business tool and not a personal tax tool.
+This reimbursement type was designed to be a corporate or business tool and not a personal tax tool.

 The fixed dollar amount is used to address the fixed aspects of reimbursable costs (insurance, license, taxes, depreciation).
 However, while these costs may remain relatively stable for a single employee, they can vary between different employees working in different locations.
 Insurance rates, for example, can vary widely from state to state.
 Consequently, the dollar amount may vary by employee based on the zip codes where they garage and drive their car.

-The ultimate goal of a Fixed and Variable Rate is an equitable, defensible reimbursement that is accurate and keeps up with current costs.
+The ultimate goal of a FAVR prgoram is an equitable, defensible reimbursement that is accurate and keeps up with current costs.
 By choosing FAVR, you choose to reduce company risk and protect mobile employees income as they travel for business.
 Plus, you choose a fairer approach that will over time promote good morale and help you retain valued employees.